-Through the workflow explained above, mbed CLI will maintain association to the original repository (which you may want to send a pull request to) and will record references with the revision hashes that you push to your fork.
-Until your pull request (PR) is accepted, all recorded references will be invalid.
-Once the PR is accepted, all revision hashes from your fork will become part the original repository, so all references will become valid.
+Through the workflow explained above, mbed CLI maintains association to the original repository (which you may want to send a pull request to) and will record references with the revision hashes that you push to your fork.
+Until your pull request (PR) is accepted, all recorded references are invalid.
+Once the PR is accepted, all revision hashes from your fork become part the original repository, making them valid.

 Updating programs and libraries